JLefortBesnard/JLefortBesnard.github.io/_posts/2018-08-09-linkghpagetodomain.md

 * Buy a custom domain (I bought mine on *namecheap.com* for 6$ but you can find one for even cheaper)

-* In GitHub, create a document named "CNAME" in your GitHub page repository.
+* In GitHub, create a document named "CNAME" in your GitHub page repository (i.e., inside your repository which ends with ".github.io").
 Inside this document, write your domain name only (the one you just bought) without the www (e.g., I wrote "jeremylefortbesnard.de" for mine)

 * In namecheap.com, go to "domain list", tick your domain and select "manage".
 Now, click on "Advanced DNS".
-There, add the four GitHub IP's as "A record", "@", and the IPs like in this picture:
+There, delete any existing information and add the four GitHub IP's as "A record", "@", and the IPs like in this picture:

 <img src="{{ site.url }}{{ site.baseurl }}/images/namecheap.png" alt="advanced DNS">